 This guide will show you how to get rid of the NVIDIA driver not compatible with this version of Windows error message install the working drivers.

-1. Use a specialized driver program
+1. Use a dedicated manufacturer app

 - Log on to the GeForce Experience webpage.